dhis2/dhis2-docs/src/user/configure-metadata.md

       - Vector tiles (Vector Style)

       When Vector Style is chosen, you can then add a value for "Before layer id".
 It indicates the layer id in the Vector tile (layer) stack at which the user's layers (such as Thematic, Events) will be inserted.
 If this value isn't set, then the user's layers will be placed on top of the layers in the Vector Style.
+The map service URL should be to a JSON document that follows the [Mapbox GL Style Spec](https://docs.mapbox.com/mapbox-gl-js/style-spec/).

 6. Enter the **URL** to the map service.